daveprowse/prom-live/labs/lab-06/lab-06.md

 ### Build and Configure Rules/Alerts

-Create a file called `rules.yml` and add the following code:
+With sudo, create a file called `rules.yml` and add the following code:

 ```yaml
 groups: